-Use Number Height and Area Design Criteria Theaters, Auditoriums and other Similar Uses Residential/Mixed Use Land Use District station may erect one freestandin the brand of gasoline sold at such comply with all height, area, locat freestanding signs in the zone in v 2) Vehicle Fuel Price Sign - A change price of fuel dispensed on the pre permitted freestanding identificati to fuel pricing may not exceed 40 The area of the vehicle fuel price permitted sign area or the total at 5.5.2.
-The sign shall comply with Professional Code Section 13531 Leach motor vehicle fuel or service ag sign for the purpose of identifying a station.
-The freestanding sign shall also and other criteria for permitted which it is located.
-Leable copy sign indicating the current emises may be incorporated into the ion sign.
-The area of the sign devoted of square feet (per side if double sided), signs shall not count towards other ggregate area allowed under Section the provisions of Business and regarding display requirements.
-Use is permitted, but shall be limited to devoted exclusively to display of ion.
-Tuses may include changeable copy freestanding sign to display the name heatrical or on-site other events.
-Residential/Mixed Use land use district ith Section 5.5.1.
-Non-residential uses use district are permitted signage in ommercial and Specialty Commercial 6.
-7. 8. erected or located in a manner which will reduce the vertical or horizontal clearance from communication and electrical lines as required by applicable regulations.
+Use Number Height and Area Design Criteria Gasoline Service Stations station may erect one freestanding the brand of gasoline sold at such comply with all height, area, locat freestanding signs in the zone in value of the freestanding signs in the zone in value of fuel Price Sign - A chang price of fuel dispensed on the preparameted freestanding identificat to fuel pricing may not exceed 40.
+The area of the vehicle fuel price permitted sign area or the total a 5.5.2.
+The sign shall comply with Professional Code Section 13531 e following regulations apply: Each motor vehicle fuel or service ag sign for the purpose of identifying a station.
+The freestanding sign shall ion and other criteria for permitted which it is located. eable copy sign indicating the current emises may be incorporated into the ion sign.
+The area of the sign devoted square feet (per side if double sided), signs shall not count towards other aggregate area allowed under Section the provisions of Business and regarding display requirements.
+Use is permitted, but shall be limited to devoted exclusively to display of 6.
+7. erected or located in a manner which will reduce the vertical or horizontal clearance from communication and electrical lines as required by applicable regulations.
 Freestanding signs shall be located within a planted landscape area encompassing a minimum of 3-feet around the entire outside edge of the sign or base, whichever is greater.
 Freestanding signs should be compatible with the architecture, construction materials and other design features of the adjacent building(s).
-Freestanding signs with a top-heavy appearance are discouraged.
-The base of freestanding signs shall be constructed of durable materials such as concrete, rock or brick to improve the aesthetic quality of the sign.
+Freestanding signs with a top-heavy appearance are Theaters, Auditoriums and other Similar Uses Theaters, auditoriums or other similar (manual or electronic) on a permitted and times of current motion picture, t freestanding sign to display the name 8. discouraged.
+The base of freestanding signs shall be constructed of durable materials such as concrete, rock or brick to Residential/Mixed Use Land Use District In general, residential uses within the Rare permitted signage in compliance wi within the Residential/Mixed Use land compliance with the Neighborhood Codistricts as specified above.
+Freestanding Street within Lathrop Center. ith Section 5.5.1.
+Non-residential uses use district are permitted signage in ommercial and Specialty Commercial 9. improve the aesthetic quality of the sign.
 Freestanding sign colors should be compatible with the color schemes of the immediate and surrounding

-Use Number Height and Area Design Criteria Other Permitted signage for uses not specifical approval of the CLDRB (see Section 5.8 buildings.
+Use Number Height and Area Design Criteria Other Permitted signage for uses not specifica approval of the CLDRB (see Section 5.8 10. buildings.
 Extremely bright colors and sharply contrasting color combinations should be avoided.
-10. In general, all freestanding signs shall be limited to the name of the building/complex, tenants and address.
+In general, all freestanding signs shall be limited to the name of the building/complex, tenants and address.
 Within a building complex, multiple tenants may be identified on a single freestanding sign.
 11. Freestanding signs may be internally or externally illuminated.
 All lighting sources shall be inconspicuous.
 Exterior fixtures shall be shielded to reduce glare and control light spillage.
 Freestanding signs are encouraged to use illuminated letters rather than illuminated sign backgrounds.
 12. Where there is more than one freestanding sign within a building complex, all signs shall have the same design including type of construction materials and method of illumination.
-13. Freestanding signs may be installed only on the street frontage used for determining the number of freestanding signs allowed.
+13.